surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can also be retrieved based on the applied hidden filters .
+The data can also be retrieved based on the applied hidden filters.

 > **Note :** this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.

-**To carry out this function you can follow the following steps;**
+**To carry out this function you can follow the following steps:**

 **a.** Apply hidden filters to data fields in dimensions.